Easy Vanilla Pudding Recipe

 - Combine the sugar, cornstarch, and salt in a medium saucepan and whisk until incorporated.
 While constantly whisking, slowly drizzle in 1/4 cup of the milk until smooth.
 Whisk in the egg yolks and remaining milk.

-- Place the saucepan over medium heat and cook, whisking often, until the pudding begins to thicken and just starts to bubble, about 6 minutes.
+- Place the saucepan over medium heat and cook, whisking often, until the pudding begins to thicken and just starts to bubble, about 5 to 6 minutes.
 Reduce the heat to medium low and switch to a rubber spatula.
-Stir constantly, scraping the bottom and sides of the pan, until the pudding makes visible ribbons when drizzled over the surface, about 5 minutes.
+Stir constantly, scraping the bottom and sides of the pan, until the pudding makes visible ribbons when drizzled over the surface, about 3 to 5 minutes.

 - Remove from the heat and stir in the butter and vanilla extract until the butter is melted and completely incorporated.
-Immediately transfer the pudding to 4 (4-ounce) ramekins or resealable containers.
+Pour the pudding through the prepared strainer.
+Immediately transfer it to 4 (4-ounce) ramekins or resealable containers.
 Lightly press a piece of plastic wrap on top of the pudding to prevent a skin from forming.
 Chill in the refrigerator until set, about 2 hours.